 One of the only ways for you to be able to differentiate managed services in the eyes of strangers that have never heard of your company is to do this through thought leadership, educational content, and resourceful content.

 The idea here is to be the best communicators and the best explainers about what it is that you do and what it is that you excel at.

-You’re not the one that gets to decide whether you’re differentiated or not.
+You’re not the one who gets to decide whether you’re differentiated.
 This is all in the eyes of your buyer personas.

 It’s the same way when you go shopping for a car.

-The car salesperson can tell you, “trust me, I’m an honest person.”
+The car salesperson can tell you, “Trust me, I’m honest.”

 But we all know that no one can tell you that they’re an honest person.
 It’s all demonstrated by actions.

 So you don’t get to decide whether your company is differentiated or not.